MicrosoftDocs/biztalk-docs/biztalk/core/how-to-enable-the-wcf-extensibility-points-with-the-wcf-adapters.md

 manager: "anneta"
 ---
 # How to Enable the WCF Extensibility Points with the WCF Adapters
-This topic describes how to enable three WCF extensibility points—behavior extension, binding element extension, and binding extension—with the WCF-Custom and WCF-CustomIsolated adapters.
+Enable three WCF extensibility points—behavior extension, binding element extension, and binding extension—with the WCF-Custom and WCF-CustomIsolated adapters.
 To do so, you first install the assemblies implementing the WCF extensibility points in the global assembly cache (GAC), then modify the machine.config file on your computers, and then configure the WCF-Custom or the WCF-CustomIsolated adapter by using the [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] Administration console.

- For more information about the WCF extensibility points, see "Extending WCF" at [http://go.microsoft.com/fwlink/?LinkId=86380](http://go.microsoft.com/fwlink/?LinkId=86380).

- For more information about how to enable the WCF extensibility points, see "SDK Sample: Using Custom Binding Extensions with the WCF-Custom Adapters" at [http://go.microsoft.com/fwlink/?LinkId=65185](http://go.microsoft.com/fwlink/?LinkId=65185).
+See [Extending WCF](https://docs.microsoft.com/dotnet/framework/wcf/extending/extending-wcf) for more info on WCF extensibility points.

 ## Prerequisites
- To perform the procedures in this topic, you must be logged on with an account that is a member of the [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] Administrators group.
-For more detailed information about permissions, see [Permissions Required for Deploying and Managing a BizTalk Application](../core/permissions-required-for-deploying-and-managing-a-biztalk-application.md).
+Sign in with an account that is a member of the [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] Administrators group.
+[Permissions Required for Deploying and Managing a BizTalk Application](../core/permissions-required-for-deploying-and-managing-a-biztalk-application.md) provides more info.

-### To install assemblies implementing a WCF extensibility point in the GAC
+## Install assemblies implementing a WCF extensibility point in the GAC

 1. Copy the assemblies implementing the WCF extensibility point to a folder on your local computer.